aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-scene/save-3d-meshes-binary-format/_index.md

 });
 ```

-## Step 5: Convert and Write Control Points and Triangles
+## Step 5: Convert Control Points and Triangles, Then Write Them

-For each mesh entity, convert control points to world space and write them to the binary file along with triangle indices:
+For each mesh, transform vertices to world space, write the transform matrix, vertex count, index count, then the raw vertex and index buffers:

 ```csharp
 Mesh m = ((IMeshConvertible)entity).ToMesh();